gvwilson/sensibleadventures/nardica/nardica.md

 and studied the red blotch a moment.
 "So I am.
 Huh."
-He put the rag back in his pocket and began limping toward the *Guinevere* again.
+He put the rag back in his pocket and began limping toward the *Guinevere*.

 "But what happened?"
 Iffy asked as she fell into step beside him.